drmingdrmer/raft-rejoin-bug/raft-rs-replication-bug.md

 }
 ```

-The `matched` field tracks the highest log index that has been successfully replicated to this follower.
-When the leader receives a successful AppendEntries response, it updates this field:
+The `matched` field records the highest log index successfully replicated to this follower.
+Whenever the leader receives a successful AppendEntries response, it updates this field:

 ```rust
 // From raft-rs/src/tracker/progress.rs